Hybrid fiber-coaxial: Description

 These platforms host several transmitters and receivers the latter of which can be used for cable internet, and can also host Erbium-Doped Fiber Amplifiers (EDFAs) to extend the reach of the optical signals in fiber optics.
-Each transmitter and receiver services one optical node.
+Each transmitter and receiver can service one optical node.
+It is common to see more reception cables than transmission cables in the CCAP/CMTS and associated optical receivers.
+The reception cables carry fewer channels due to lower bandwidth, and having more cables for the upstream than the downstream reduces noise caused by noise funneling.
+Thus, it is common for a single downstream cable to be shared among several optical nodes via splitters, and for each upstream cable to be shared among fewer or even a single optical node, in a ratio of 4 to 12 upstream channels for every downstream channel.
+Having more upstream cables than downstream cables alleviates noise funneling at the receiver, the CMTS, which is not a problem for the downstream at the cable modem because it is on the receiving end of a broadcast point to multipoint architecture.

 This optical transmitter converts the RF electrical signal to a downstream optically modulated signal that is sent to the nodes.
 Fiber optic cables connect the headend or hub to the optical nodes in a point-to-point or star topology, or in some cases, in a protected ring topology.
 Each node can be connected via its own dedicated fiber, so fiber optic cables laid outdoors in the outside plant can have several dozen to several hundred or even thousands of fibers, an extreme example being 6912 fibers.